brad-skine/Customizable-Schedule-app/README.md

 ## Approach
 - Planning and skething first
 - Will design ui and create wireframes using skills gained in Human Computer Interaction course.
-- I will use Andoid Studio as will first make it for androide devices
+- I will use Qt framework to develop app so I app can be used from windows aswell as android.
 - Will use either python or c++ as my most experienced languages.
 - Will use scrum methods and break goals down into sprints with criterial and small task